There are many reasons why you might need, or want, to self-learn Japanese. It might not be possible for you to study in Japan at the moment.

 Online courses

 Taking an online course is a great way to get many of the benefits of learning Japanese from a school.
-You get a structured course, course materials and with our online beginner course with Akamonkai Japanese Language School, you also get support from actual Japanese teachers who can help make sure you’re on the right track.
+You get a structured course, and course materials, and with our online beginner course with Akamonkai Japanese Language School, you also get support from actual Japanese teachers who can help make sure you’re on the right track.

 If you have already been studying Japanese and want to have a go at taking a JLPT exam, our Tokyo Galaxy N3 and N4 courses will help you prepare by mimicking the actual exams.
-You will get to answer questions in the same way as you would in the actual exam, check answers with the help of a Japanese teacher and have access to a private student community.
+You will get to answer questions in the same way as you would in the actual exam, check answers with the help of a Japanese teacher, and have access to a private student community.

 Those who are super serious about learning Japanese can sign up for our Complete Online Bundle.
-This features all the courses we currently offer online, including the beginner and intermediate Akamonkai courses, JLPT N3 preparation and both of our Japanese business courses.
+This features all the courses we currently offer online, including the beginner and intermediate Akamonkai courses, JLPT N3 preparation, and both of our Japanese business courses.

 With this bundle, you get access to all learning materials for 18 months and you save 20% compared to buying each course individually.
 You also have the choice to pay for a 14-day trial of the bundle.
 Visit the website for more information and to sign up.